w666/yakv/README.md

 ![NPM Version](https://img.shields.io/npm/v/yakv)
 ![Tests Status](https://github.com/w666/yakv/actions/workflows/nodejs.yaml/badge.svg)

-YAKV is very simple storage that can be used inside our application or as a standalone redis-like storage.
+YAKV is very simple storage that can be used inside application or as a standalone redis-like storage.

 YAKV consists of two modules: